Skip to content

 Lazy models can wait for loading when an event, effect, or effect lifecycle unit is launched.
 Store reads stay synchronous: chat.messages.value cannot wait for an import.

 Read lazy stores after the model has been loaded by an event or effect.
-If a screen needs loading state before the module is loaded, keep that small shell state near the place that starts the scenario.
+For loading state before the module is ready, use pending; for anything more specific, keep that small shell state near the place that starts the scenario.